-- Ensure all Council representatives are aware of diversity and inclusion principles and the subsequent implications for policy formation, program design and service delivery. - Continue to integrate this Policy, the Reconciliation Action Plan and Access and Inclusion Plan into policy development and review processes, strategic planning processes and employee inductions. - Provide relevant diversity awareness training, support and resources to staff to strengthen their knowledge and build understanding. - Provide advice to Administration and contractors relating to the appropriate communication methods when liaising with Aboriginal and Torres Strait Islander peoples, CALD, PwD, LGBTIQA+ and other communities.
+- Encourage and enable Ensure all Council representatives to be are aware of community diversity and inclusion principles and the subsequent implications for policy formation, program design and service delivery. - Continue to integrate the City's Diversity, Access and Equity this Policy, the Reconciliation Action Plan and Disability-Access and Inclusion Plan into policy development and review processes, strategic planning processes and employee inductions. - Provide relevant diversity awareness training, support and resources to staff to strengthen their knowledge and build understanding. - Provide advice to Administration and contractors relating to the appropriate communication methods when liaising with Aboriginal and Torres Strait Islander peoples, CALD, PwD, and LGBTIQA+ and other communities.

 OFFICE USE ONLY

 Responsible Officer Community Development Advisor - Diversity Access and Inclusion

 Initial Council Adoption 25/06/2002

 Previous Title Policy 3.10.02 - Access and Equity

 Reviewed / Amended 28/09/2023

-Next Review Date 12/12/2027
+Next Review Date MM/YYYY